zhikunchen1996/zhikunchen1.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a PhD candidate in environmental engineering at the Department of Building, Civil and Environmental Engineering of Concordia University.
+My research interests include transport of microplastics in cold regions and seperation technologies, and oil spil response in coastal regions.
+I am currently looking for postdoctral position.